kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

 ## Random

+- I *love* this post!
+I just discovered this guy; Jay McCarthy.
+In it, he discusses [writing the Collatz Conjecture in LaTeX!](http://jeapostrophe.github.io/2012-06-05-word-cou-post.html)

 - Someone recruited me for a Clojure job today. lol.
 I don't...write...Clojure.
   I seem to get the weird ones...Clojure, Scala, Mathematica, Haskell, Julia, PureScript...those are all things I've either been recruited for/ interviewed for, which is funny.
 Oh, and I got recruited for a robotics gig